The following are the steps for accessing Linux code samples:

 1 After you install Teradata PT, you should see the following directory structure:

-\blockloading (Shows how to load rows in buffer mode with the load driver)
+\blockloading (shows how to load rows in buffer mode with the load

-\runsamp_linux_32 (32-bit TPTAPI application built for Linux with
+\runsamp_macos_32 (32-bit TPTAPI application built for OS X with

-\runsamp_linux_64 (64-bit TPTAPI application built for Linux with
+\runsamp_macos_64 (64-bit TPTAPI application built for OS X with

 2 Become familiar with the Teradata PT methods in the sample programs (.cpp files).

 3 In the sample makefile, you can see the following settings.
 Run the makefile to build the samples.